 So when the Korean computer repair shop couldn’t revive my Mac Airbook this past month, I didn’t know what to do with it.
-I had a lot of personal information on it.
-But now that it was deemed waste, I didn’t feel like packing dead weight onward in my travels.
+Now that it was deemed waste, I didn’t feel like packing dead weight onward in my travels.

-Maybe it was time to do what I do, whenever my traveling gets weighed down with too many souvenirs?
-Mail it home!
+It was time to do what I do, …whenever my traveling is weighed down with too many souvenirs… I mail it home!

 It made me think of two things: